docQodly/docs/docs/language/EntitySelectionClass.md

 You can use either a *formulaString* or a *formulaObj* parameter:

-- *formulaString*: you pass a 4D expression such as "Year of(this.birthDate)".
+- *formulaString*: you pass a QodlyScript expression such as "Year of(this.birthDate)".
 - *formulaObj*: pass a valid formula object created using the `Formula` or `Formula from string` command.

 The *formulaString* or *formulaObj* is executed for each entity of the entity selection and its result is used to define the position of the entity in the returned entity selection.
 The result must be of a sortable type (boolean, date, number, text, time, null).